 Brunch weddings are so awesome, and the food is a big part of what makes them so fun.
 I love the idea of a cereal buffet (even if I personally loathe cereal) – it’s such a fun breakfasty twist on the candy buffet!
 This kind of cheeky twist is exactly what makes alternative food stations so fun, and a real talking point for guests.
 Who hopefully like cereal more than I do.

-Printable Cereal Bar Sign by Vintage Bells & Co.
+Cereal Bar Sign by The Party Patisserie

 9. THE CHAMPAGNE BAR